Knee Injuries & Treatment Options

 A meniscal injury is when there is damage to one or both of the cartilage discs within the knee joint.
 These cartilages act as shock absorbers within the knee to assist in cushioning ground reaction forces.

-This injury occurs most commonly when the knee is twisted and may occur in the triad with the anterior cruciate ligament and medical collateral ligament.
+This knee injury occurs most commonly when the knee is twisted and may occur in the triad with the anterior cruciate ligament and medical collateral ligament.
 This often occurs when the patient is changing direction quickly whilst the foot is fixed on the ground or when the knee is hit at a certain angle causing the leg to twist or buckle.

 The patient will initially report pain in the knee joint which may be accompanied by a tearing sensation.
 The knee may also swell and some patients will report difficulty walking due to pain.
 Swelling can be immediate or occur over a period of time.
 Patients also report the knee feels weak and ‘unstable’, and produces clicking noises, locks or gives way.